US sanctions Nicaragua officials as Ortega inaugurated again

-MANAGUA, Nicaragua (AP) — The U.S. Treasury Department slapped sanctions on more Nicaraguan officials Monday, the day President Daniel Ortega is to be sworn following highly questionable elections.
+MANAGUA, Nicaragua (AP) — The U.S. Treasury Department slapped sanctions on more Nicaraguan officials Monday, the day President Daniel Ortega was being sworn in following highly questionable elections.

 “Since April 2018, the Ortega-Murillo regime has cracked down on political opposition and public demonstrations, leading to more than 300 deaths, 2,000 injuries, and the imprisonment of hundreds of political and civil society actors,” according to a Treasury Department statement.
 “More than 100,000 Nicaraguans have since fled the country.”